circlefin/stablecoin-evm/doc/upgrade.md

 Note that `private` *functions* will not be inherited in subsequent contract versions and should be added with care.

 ### New Fields Only
 Adding new fields requires inheriting from the prior version of the contract as done in [New Logic](#new-logic-only).
-In addition, the new contract requires declaring new data fields and initialization logic for the new fields.
-The new token must add an *initialize* function and a *initV[X]* function, where X is the version of the contract.
+In addition, the new contract requires declaring new data fields and, if the data fields must be initialized to non-default values, adding initialization logic for the new fields.
+New variables added *must* be declared as type `internal` or `public`, `private` can never be used.
+Note that `private` *functions* will also not be inherited in subsequent contract versions and should be added with care.
+Also note that inline initialization of variables as part of declaration has no effect as the proxy never executes this code (for example, bool public newBool = true is not in fact initialized to true).
+If possible, new fields should be added that can start with default solidity values and do not need initialization.
+However, if any new fields require initialization to non-default values, the new token must add an *initialize* function and a *initV[X]* function, where X is the version of the contract.
 The initialization function allows the contract to be deployed from scratch and initialize all variables declared in the new contract and in prior contracts.
 The initV[X] function allows the contract to initialize only the new variables added in the new contract.
-New variables added *must* be declared as type `internal` or `public`, `private` can never be used.
-Note that `private` *functions* will also not be inherited in subsequent contract versions and should be added with care.
-A template is below shown for upgrading from version 1 to version 2.
+A template is shown below for upgrading from version 1 to version 2.
 In the example, we add variables newBool, newAddress, and newUint, which would be replaced with the real variables added.

   ```
   import './FiatTokenV1.sol';